rnjhnd/cimb-savings-decorator/README.md

 In your solution you must provide the following in your Github link account:
+  1. Problem statement (description of the problem.
+Just copy what is stated here).
+  2. UML Class Diagram
+  3. Uploaded java codes for the solution.

    * Problem statement (Description of the problem.
 Just copy what is stated here).
    * UML Class Diagram